echuawu/sonic-mgmt/docs/testplan/Generic-Hash-test-plan.md

 ### Test cases #2 - test_ecmp_hash
 1. The test is using the default links and routes in a t0/t1 testbed.
 2. Randomly select a hash field and configure it to the ecmp hash list via cli "config switch-hash global ecmp-hash".
-3. Randomly select a algorithm and configure it to the ecmp hash list via cli "config switch-hash global ecmp-hash-algorithm".
+3. Randomly select an algorithm and configure it to the ecmp hash list via cli "config switch-hash global ecmp-hash-algorithm".
 4. Configure the lag hash list to exclude the selected field to verify the lag hash configuration does not affect the hash result.
 5. Send traffic with changing values of the field under test from a downlink ptf port to uplink destination via multiple nexthops.
 6. Check the traffic is balanced over the nexthops.